formspark/documentation/docs/setup/spam-protection.md

 Every form falls victim to spam bots at some point.
 How you handle them can affect your customers, Formspark integrates with Google's reCAPTCHA v2 and also implements the honeypot technique.

-Formspark will not not save submissions, send notifications or decrement your submission counter if any of the following conditions is true:
+Formspark will not save submissions, send notifications or decrement your submission counter if any of the following conditions is true:

 - The submission is empty
 - The submission contains a honeypot